tlangan1/Regular-Expressions/README.md

 ## TODOs

-- Populate the miscellaneous examples drop-down from the title property of the array that defines the examples.
+1. Populate the miscellaneous examples drop-down from the title property of the array that defines the examples.
-- add default options to the examples data structure.
+1. add default options to the examples data structure to allow for default case sensitivity and default dotall.
-- Enhance the application to allow the user to save their own regular expressions.
+1. Enhance the application to allow the user to save their own regular expressions.
 Possibly use Web Storage API for this.
-- Replace the navigation section at the top with an MDN like structure
+1. Replace the navigation section at the top with an MDN like structure